thunderbird/developer-docs/thunderbird-development/fixing-a-bug/care-and-feeding-of-the-tree.md

 {% hint style="info" %}
 Usually new intermittent failures get ignored for a while and they go away, or are so infrequent it's not worth the hassle.
 Don't feel the need to file a bug about every one you see.

-Some things aren't usually starred, like out-of-memory failures on debug builds or failures from mozilla-central tests (ours all start with `comm/`).
+Some things aren't usually starred, like out-of-memory failures on debug builds or failures from Firefox tests (ours all start with `comm/`).
 There's little benefit to doing so.
 {% endhint %}

 The pinboard can be used for other things.
 Collect tasks there with the pin icon or ctrl+clicking on them, and you can mark tasks as expected failures or to say they've been fixed by something that has landed since.